 Measurement in Financial Reporting: The Need for Concepts

-Mary Barth, Accounting Horizons, 2014, Forthcoming
+Mary Barth, and Doron Israeli, Accounting Horizons, 2014, Forthcoming

 The Conceptual Framework neither specifies the objective or definition of accounting measurement, nor provides a conceptual basis for choosing among alternative measurement bases.
 This paper offers a starting point for developing measurement concepts based on existing Framework concepts, including the objective of financial reporting, the qualitative characteristics of useful financial information, and the definitions of assets and liabilities.